pamapp/pamapp/README.md

 <h2>Projects</h2>

-🔹 <a href="https://github.com/pamapp/Poly_Alarm">**PolyAlarm (2021)**</a> - IOS-application developed as a course project in the subject "Software Engineering".
+▪️ <a href="https://github.com/pamapp/Poly_Alarm">**PolyAlarm (2021)**</a> - IOS-application developed as a course project in the subject "Software Engineering".
 This is an alarm that adjusts to the student's schedule and notifies him when class starts.

-🔹 <a href="https://github.com/pamapp/Memories">**Memories (2022)**</a> - IOS-application developed as a research project at a university.
+▪️ <a href="https://github.com/pamapp/Memories" style="color: purple;" >**Memories (2022)**</a> - IOS-application developed as a research project at a university.
 It allows you to record the most memorable moments of your life.

 <h2>Tools</h2>